Luray Township, Kansas

+Township in Russell County, Kansas, U.S.

 Luray Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 258.
+As of the 2020 United States census, it had a population of 224.

 History

 Luray Township was organized from part of Fairview Township in 1906.

 Geography

-The center of Waldo Township is located at (39.0500111, −98.6420168) at an elevation of 1,594 ft.
+The center of Luray Township is located at (39.0500111, −98.6420168) at an elevation of 1,594 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 The Saline River flows windingly southeast through the southwestern corner of the township where it drains into Wilson Lake.
 One of the river's tributaries, Wolf Creek, flows east and southeast through the northern part of the township, fed by two tributaries of its own, Coon Creek and Fourmile Creek, which flow south.

 According to the United States Census Bureau, Luray Township occupies an area of 71.23 mi2 of which 70.56 mi2 is land and 0.67 mi2 is water.
 Located in northeastern Russell County, it includes the city of Luray, which is located in the northwestern corner of the township, and it borders Osborne County's Jackson and Delhi Townships to the north, Fairview Township to the east, Plymouth Township to the southeast, Center Township to the south, and Waldo Township to the west.